 Thavri educated her daughter, Rupali, till Class 8 and then got her married.
 After Rupali consecutively gave birth to 3 daughters, her husband married again and Rupali was sent back to her maternal home.
 Rupali too re-married eventually and moved to her new husband’s house, leaving her daughters behind in the care of her mother.

-Although seemingly frail in frame, her convictions and resolve are strong.
-At this stage of her life, she is shouldering the responsibility of three granddaughters all on her own.
-Her husband suffered a paralytic stroke a couple years ago, and is now in a physically disabled condition, unable to work or move around much.
+Although seemingly frail in frame, Thavri Bai’s resolve is strong.
+Her husband suffered a paralytic stroke a couple of years ago, and he is now unable to work or move around much.

-During monsoon season, she works at her own little farm, and at other times she works as a laborer at other farms or does odd jobs to sustain the family.
-She had her granddaughters’ names added to the ration card and also got help to get notebooks and other materials needed for her granddaughters’ schooling needs.
+Thavri works at her own little farm, or as a laborer at other farms including any other odd jobs that pay wages to sustain the family.
+She had her granddaughters’ names added to the ration card, got them enrolled in school and also arranged for notebooks and other materials needed for her granddaughters’ schooling needs.